-Staff Response - Complies as Proposed: The proposed development is intended to develop a series of cottage homes in the Canemah Historic district, where the current housing stock is low, and the homes have been designed in the vernacular style in an attempt to remain contextually appropriate with the surrounding homes that currently exist in the subject historic district.
+Finding: Complies as Proposed.
+The proposed development is intended to develop a series of cottage homes in the Canemah Historic district.
+The application includes installation of modest sized homes designed in the vernacular style to remain contextually appropriate with the surrounding homes that currently exist in the historic district.
 The proposed development will be considered at a public hearing in front of the Historic Review Board and examined based upon City Code, public comment, Staff's recommendation, and the Applicant's Submittal.